 Stand alone Pong clone type consoles which were made obsolete by these newer and more powerful machines sold off their boxes at budget prices.

-Sadly, many of these clone type manufacturers ended up out of business (always a shame), and both Fairchild and Atari were selling their consoles to a public that was completely fed up with 'Pong' type games.
+Sadly, many of these clone type manufacturers ended up out of business (which is always a shame), and both Fairchild and Atari were selling their consoles to a public that was completely fed up with 'Pong' type games.

-Fairchild decided to stop manufacturing consoles, which in hindsight was an extremely poor decision, as they had decided that video games were nothing more than a 'passing fad'.
+Fairchild decided to stop manufacturing consoles, which in hindsight was an extremely poor decision: They had decided that video games were nothing more than a 'passing fad'.

 With Fairchild dropping out of the race it left Atari with a clear road to produce both gaming hardware and software.

-Atari would go on from strength to strength...
+From this point on Atari would go from strength to strength...

 The Atari 2600 'Woody'